On special values of generalized $p$-adic hypergeometric functions of logarithmic type: Special values at

 By Lemma \ref{proj}, we have

-where $E \cong \mathbb{P}^1$ is the exceptional divisor, and $F$ is the $N$-th Fermat curve, intersecting each other transversally at $N$ points.
+where $E \cong \mathbb{P}^1$ is the exceptional divisor, and $F$ is the $N$th Fermat curve, intersecting each other transversally at $N$ points.
 Let $\mathscr{Y}_{\F}=\mathscr{Y}_W \times_W \F$ and $D_{\F} = D_W \times_W \F$.
 Let

 be the log-crystalline cohomology, where $(\mathscr{X}, \mathscr{D})$ denotes the log scheme with log structure induced by the divisor $\mathscr{D}$.
-Since $E + F$ is a relative NCD over $W$ and $N$ is prime to $p$, there is the comparison theorem by Kato \cite[Theorem (6.4)]{Kato}
+Since $E + F$ is a relative NCD over $W$ and $N$ is prime to $p$, the comparison theorem by Kato \cite[Theorem (6.4)]{Kato} gives

-The log-crystalline cohomology is endowed with the $p$-th Frobenius, which induces the Frobenius $\Phi_{\tau}$-action on $H_K^{(i, N-i)}$ via the isomorphism above.
+The log-crystalline cohomology is endowed with the $p$th Frobenius, which induces the Frobenius $\Phi_{\tau}$-action on $H_K^{(i, N-i)}$ via the isomorphism above.

 \begin{thm} Let $j \in \{1, \ldots, N-1\}$ be the unique integer such that $pj \equiv i \pmod{N}$.
 Let $G_i^{(\tau)}(\lm) \in K[[\lm]]$ be a series defined by

 where $\widetilde{\psi}_p(z)$ is a function in Definition \ref{definition:3}.
 Then we have